 Whatever is happening in your life, your home is your sanctuary.
 Having the right place to live with the right support can help people take more control over their own lives.
 This may mean helping you to find a better place to live, making adaptations to your existing home or finding the right technology to enable you to do more for yourself.

 We have a housing team who work closely with our support staff to share their specialist knowledge.
 The team includes housing officers, maintenance staff and a qualified surveyor.
-This allows our support staff to get on with what they’re good at, supporting people, rather than worrying about housing issues.

 We are currently focusing our building development to meet the NHS Transforming Care programme.
 Transforming Care aims to help people with the highest support needs to live in the community, with the right support, and close to home.
 You can read more about our latest developments below.

-Our second transforming care development is underway.
+Our second transforming care development, Mayman Lane, is completed.

 It’s a robust homely building using design and technology to help manage behaviours that challenge.
 Holly Lodge, Hildenborough Kent